One of the top priorities in the transition process is to staff the incoming president's administration.

 Secretary of DefenseGen.
 James Mattis (Ret.) - Announced Dec.
 1

-Gen. Mattis retired from the Marine Corps in 2013 following a storied 41-year career that included leading U.S. troops in Afghanistan and Iraq and in Kuwait during the Persian Gulf War.
+Mattis retired from the Marine Corps in 2013 following a storied 41-year career that included leading U.S. troops in Afghanistan and Iraq and in Kuwait during the Persian Gulf War.
 He most recently served as head of U.S. Central Command.
 In addition to his nomination requiring Senate confirmation, Congress would also have to pass a special law to exempt Mattis from the requirement that commissioned officers be out of active duty at least seven years before serving as defense secretary.
-Learn more about Mattis here.
+Congress passed a measure last week to expedite that process.
+Click here to learn more about Mattis.

 Secretary of Housing and Urban DevelopmentDr.
 Ben Carson – Offer announced Dec.
 5

 Carson, a retired neurosurgeon, was once Trump’s rival during the 2016 Republican primaries and now serves as the vice chairman on the Trump transition team.
+He has never held elected office or worked in government.
 Click here to learn more about the selection of Carson.

 Kelly is a retired four-star general and the former commander of U.S. Southern Command.
 In addition to his experience leading troops overseas, he is known for his strong knowledge of border issues and the drug trade in South and Central America.
-Click here to learn more about the selection of Kelly.
+Click here to read more about Kelly.

 There have been several other high-profile picks for positions considered Cabinet-level: